michigandaily/cookie/README.md

 Click the green "Use this template" button to create a new instance of the `cookie` template.
 Then, clone the new instance and run `yarn install` to initialize the project.

 You can use `yarn dev` to start a development server and `yarn build` to build production-ready files into `dist/`.
+Building will also trigger a process where Playwright will spawn a headless browser and download screenshots of the graphics.

 Edit the files in `src/`.
 To build graphics, you should only be editing files within the `src/graphic/` directory.
 You can write any markup in `src/graphic/index.html`, and JavaScript in `src/graphic/js/graphic.js`, and any styles in `src/graphic/css/graphic.scss`.